 4. Emma Goldman on Zionism (Repost)

-For all the Marxists who dismiss Zionism as nationalism, Goldman’s nuanced perspective is essential.
-I don’t think the new age of digital Marxists includes people who actually read, but they sure as hell pretend to.
+I don’t think the new age of digital Marxists includes people who read, but they sure as hell pretend to.
 So send them this!
 It’s a critical understanding of Jewish aspirations.
 This piece demonstrates that Jewish self-determination cannot be dismissed with lazy ideological shortcuts.
 It is a shout out to the most punk rock philosopher of all time.

 PS If you’re conservative or libertarian, consider the Labor Theory of Property that Goldman alludes to.
+And if you’re a die hard Marxist, read Marx on Jerusalem, which points out how Jews suffered in Jerusalem under Ottoman rule.

 Israel is accused of being both a colony and a colonizer—a contradiction that reveals how antisemitism twists logic.
 This article dismantles the claim by comparing Israel’s situation to actual cases of colonialism.
 It also points out that people in countries accused of being colonists are more likely to throw the same label, and people in countries accused of being colonies are more likely to throw out the contradictary label.